Skip to main content

 • Mindfulness and Meditation: Practices that help women focus on the present moment can reduce feelings of stress and anxiety.

-• Support Networks: Talking to friends, family, or joining a support group can make a significant difference in overcoming depression.
+• Support Networks: Talking to friends, and family, or joining a support group can make a significant difference in overcoming depression.

 Postpartum Depression (PPD): Recognizing and Addressing It